 You will only need 1 cup of the purée for this recipe.
 The remaining pumpkin can be frozen for later use for up to 3 months.

+Step #1.
+Mix the Dry Ingredients.
 Preheat the oven to 400ºF.
-In a bowl, mix flour, brown sugar, baking powder, pumpkin pie spice, and a pinch of salt.
+In a bowl, combine the flour, brown sugar, baking powder, pumpkin pie spice, and a pinch of salt.

-Add the eggs, oil and pumpkin purée to the dry ingredients.
+Step #2.
+Add the Wet Ingredients.
+Add the eggs, oil and pumpkin purée to the dry ingredients and combine.

 Ingredients